Volvo S60 Saloon (2019 - ) review

 How safe is it?

 This is traditionally an area of great strength for Volvo.
-It hasn’t yet been announced what safety equipment will be included on the S60, but we’d be staggered if it weren’t more or less identical to that you get on the V60.
-That means systems designed to keep you safe in the event of a collision — airbags, side impact protection, and a system that automatically rings the emergency services if you have a crash — and also a whole bunch of sensors and technology that stop you having a crash in the first place.
+That means you get a number of systems designed to keep you safe in the event of a collision — airbags, side impact protection, and a system that automatically rings the emergency services if you have a crash — and also a whole bunch of sensors and technology that stop you having a crash in the first place.
 Those include a computer-controlled braking system that can stop the car entirely, or at least slow you down enough to reduce the impact with another vehicle, pedestrian, or even a large animal; steering that automatically tugs you back into your lane should you drift out of it; and a new head-on collision system that slams on the brakes should it detect that another car is going to drive into you.

 How much equipment do I get?